Distributed Multisensor ISAC: Outlook and Conclusion

-We think that infrastructure-only sensing, which does not directly include a user terminals under contract to the \gls{mno} in the sensing service cycle, could be a pilot example promising the fastest track for economic success.
-Reason is that ISAC is promising reasonable solutions for urgent needs in society, such as road and lower air traffic regulation, public security and safety, critical infrastructure protection, etc. Especially proprietary campus networks with dedicated applications and specific economic conditions could be a great place for ISAC use cases to grow.
+We think that infrastructure-only sensing, which does not directly include a user terminal under contract to the \gls{mno} in the sensing service cycle, could be a pilot example promising the fastest route to economic success.
+Reason is that \gls{isac} is promising and reasonable solutions for urgent needs in society, such as road and lower air traffic regulation, public security and safety, critical infrastructure protection, etc. Especially proprietary campus networks with dedicated applications and specific economic conditions could be a great place for \gls{isac} use cases to grow.
+For public networks, operator models of ISAC based surveillance services to support public safety issues could be developed similar to other Mission Critical Services (MCX) in 5G.

-In the long term, the technical and economic advantages of the synergies between communication and sensor technology, the inherent resource efficiency, and the ubiquitous availability of the mobile network, which enables a comprehensive perception of a spatially extended scenario, will make ISAC a success, enabling mobile network operators to offer radio sensor technology as a service at reasonable investment and operating costs.
+In the long term, the technical and economic advantages of the synergies between communication and sensor technology, the inherent resource efficiency, and the ubiquitous availability of the mobile network, which enables a comprehensive perception of a spatially extended scenario, will make \gls{isac} a success, enabling mobile network operators to offer radio sensor technology as a service at reasonable investment and operating costs.